'social media suicide': why generation z is going off the grid

 Another user, who maintains a Facebook account as a way to manage events but tries not to engage with it beyond that, adds, "I'm definitely a much happier guy overall when I'm not browsing through my friends' pages or reading their latest posts on my feed."
 This particular user elaborates on the culture of jealousy and envy spawned by these "networking" websites.
 "What started as a way to keep in touch slowly became this magnificent highlight reel of the seemingly perfect lives that they were living," writes DividedBy_Zero.
 "The front page was loaded with pics of engagement rings, newborn babies, exotic travels, nights out and marathons ran.
 Then without thinking about it, you start comparing your life to theirs; you begin wondering where you went wrong while everyone else is living their dreams.
 Facebook just became this unintentional pit of despair and self-loathing, and the deeper I went in, the worse I felt coming out."

 A quick poll on Twitter revealed an overwhelming sentiment of social media fatigue.
 Liz, a fashion designer, told me that she deleted Facebook four years ago, and that she thinks Instagram is the next to go.
 Jazzi, who used to blog but not so much anymore, said that she hasn't Instagrammed in 70 weeks and that her response to me was her first tweet since 2014.
 Though she still maintains all platforms except for Facebook, she doesn't interact and refers to herself as a "casual observer."
 Stacey, a PA from London, deleted Facebook three years ago when "it went rogue and published private messages on [her] public wall."
 She has no regrets about her decision.
-And Kate, a writer, deleted Twitter for about three years when she realised most of her tweets were about being hungover.
+And Kate, a writer, deleted Twitter for about three years when she realizes "About 90% of [my] tweets were about being hungover."